 Author: Abhilash Aryal, Business Development Representative at Onguard

 Accountancy and consultancy firm KPMG recently carried out research into the growth of the insurance industry, surveying more than 100 insurance CEOs across ten markets.
 One eye-catching conclusion from the research is that the majority of insurance companies need to pick up the pace of innovation in order to stay competitive.
 Overall, it seems there is generally a lack of a strategic vision.
-As a result, digital transformation is hardly being implemented at all in many cases.
-Whilst established insurers wrestle with this issue, there are increasing numbers of disruptors entering the market who live and breathe digitisation and make customers happy.
-In order to remain relevant in the customer’s life, as an established player, it is important that you take the plunge and get stuck into achieving digital transformation.
+As a result, digital transformation is hardly implemented within established insurance companies.
+However, there are increasing numbers of disruptors entering the market who live and breathe digitisation and make customers happy.
+In order to remain relevant in the customer’s life established players need to take the plunge and commit to achieving digital transformation.

 Customers – i.e. policyholders and insured persons – expect insurance companies to offer the same service that they are now accustomed to getting from other service providers.
-Customers want the ability to contact you, real-time insight into information and to be able to manage their own affairs 24 hours a day and 7 days a week, preferably all tailored to their own requirements.
+Customers want guaranteed contact, real-time insight into information and the ability to manage their own affairs 24 hours a day and 7 days a week.
+This is all preferably tailored to their own requirements.
 That is quite a change for the big insurers.
 It requires a lot of time, but it is one of the ways to bind and retain customers.
-Innovating – and therefore digitising – is an important strategy for insurers in order to reduce costs, achieve an efficiency step change and offer convenience for the customer.
+Innovating – and therefore digitising – is an important strategy for insurers in order to reduce costs, achieve an efficiency step change and offer convenience to the customer.
 But it is not just innovation that helps bind and retain customers.
-As an insurance company, you particularly differentiate yourself at the point when a customer has a complaint or a payment problem.
+As an insurance company, you differentiate yourself when customers have a complaint or a payment problem.
 But how?

 Know the customer and start with personalisation